synw/django-watchtower/README.md

    WT_COLLECTOR = False
    ```

-Do not use in production
+Do not use in production: it will not work when DEBUG is False

 # Collected data